euzu/m3u-filter/README.md

 #### 2.3.4.1 `filter`
 The filter  is a string with a statement (@see filter statements).
-It is optional and allows you to
+It is optional and allows you to filter the content.

 #### 2.3.4.2 `pattern`
 The pattern is a string with a statement (@see filter statements).